gabrielmota-santos/gabrielmota-santos/README.md

  ## About me

-<p> I'm studying Technologist in Systems Analysis and Development at Centro Universitário SENAC-SP, at the moment I'm in the fourth semester.
-I recognize myself as an enthusiast in new technologies, seeking knowledge to acquire day after day. 👨🏾‍💻🚀🎯</p>
+<p> I'm studying Technologist in Systems Analysis and Development at Centro Universitário SENAC-SP, I'm currently in the fourth semester.
+I recognize myself as an enthusiast of new technologies, seeking knowledge day after day. 👨🏾‍💻🚀🎯</p>

 <ul>
  <li>☕​ Java Enthusiast.</li>